THE RIGHT CROSS TO TAKE UP DAILY (Part 2)

 Beloved, you cannot be a disciple of Christ if you still want to live or run your life, family, career, business or ministry your own way and by your own strength, wisdom or effort.

-Bearing the cross daily is ceasing to live for yourself, to yourself, and by yourself daily, but for the Lord Jesus, to the Lord Jesus, and by the grace of the Lord Jesus.
+Bearing the cross daily is ceasing to live for yourself, to yourself, and by yourself daily, but rather for the Lord Jesus, to the Lord Jesus, and by the grace of the Lord Jesus daily.

 You need to decide today!